ComradDoge/DogeEU4/README.md

 - Estates will not get happy when you claim to give away tax revenue but then don't
 - Industrialization last two objectives changed: Most valuable trade node and 20% control of cooper or iron, Scramble for Africa also lowered 20>10 provinces and expanded the regions, increased amount of railroads needed 15>30

+Missions
+- Added missions for Sami
+- Iceland [Conquer the Isles] mission requirements extended to the whole of British Isles and morale 20%>15%
+- Some mission values tweaked (which ones? be more detailed!
+No.)
+- Added missions for Ardabil
+- Added missions for Greece

 Map Start
 - Formosa (Taiwan) is now a pickable nation from the beginning